pindi-krishna/pindi-krishna.github.io/_news/2022-06-23-lmusurvey.md

 date: 2022-06-23 12:00:00
 inline: true
 ---
-My fellow students and I are currently running a survey on Need for Cognition (NFC) – participation only takes 1-2 minutes: <a href="https://www.soscisurvey.de/Assessment_questionnaire/" target="_blank">https://www.soscisurvey.de/Assessment_questionnaire/</a> <p style="color:maroon"> [this survey has now ended – thanks so much to anyone who participated!]</p>
+My fellow students and I are currently running a survey on Need for Cognition (NFC) – participation only takes 1-2 minutes: <a href="https://www.soscisurvey.de/Assessment_questionnaire/" target="_blank">https://www.soscisurvey.de/Assessment_questionnaire/</a> <span style="color:maroon"> [this survey has now ended – thanks so much to anyone who participated!]</span>